w41t3r/Portfolio-architecte-sophie-bluel/README.md

 **Home page:**

-  - Jobs must be dynamically retrieved from the database.
+  - Works must be dynamically retrieved from the database.

-  - Filter buttons to display jobs by category, a "All" button, an "Objects" button, an "Apartments" button and a "Hotels & restaurants" button.
+  - Filter buttons to display works by category, a "All" button, an "Objects" button, an "Apartments" button and a "Hotels & restaurants" button.

-  - Display an "Edit mode" banner at the top of the page when the user is logged in as well as edit buttons to open a modal to add or remove jobs.
+  - Display an "Edit mode" banner at the top of the page when the user is logged in as well as edit buttons to open a modal to add or remove works.

 **Login page:**